cogment/cogment-doc/docs/reference/cli/directory/directory-client.md

 ---
-title: Directory
+title: Client
-sidebar_position: 4
+sidebar_position: 2
 ---

 # Directory Client

-The Directory Client is a utility to manually access (through the command line interface) the [Directory service](./directory.md#directory).
+The Directory Client is a utility to manually access (through the command line interface) the [Directory service](./directory-server.md).
 It can be used to register, deregister (remove) and inquire services.

 ## Common Options